-The Art 126 projects are included in the class schedule in case you want to use them as inspiration for your paintings and so you know when critiques are scheduled.
+The Art 126 projects are attached in case you want to use them as inspiration for your paintings and so you know when critiques are scheduled.
 You are not expected to have any certain completed works, but to attend and give your ideas and feedback as well as show the class what you've been up to.